benczech/test_repository/README.md

 # test_repository
-this is a first test repository
+this is a copy of the 1st test repository

 ## about
-this is text about my test_repo
+this is updated text about my test_repo

 ## team
-I'm the team right now
+I'm the team right now - this didn't change yet

 ## setup & requirements
-we need a computer and internet connection
+we still need a computer and internet connection